 Some media reports have featured people talking negatively about air conditioning for people with asthma.
 However, the importance of cleaning and maintaining the AC units regularly and thoroughly is the key to ensuring they are beneficial to the air quality.

 There have been warnings against spending many hours in an air-conditioned room if you have asthma.
 It has been reported that continuously running the HVAC system can trigger the growth of mould on surfaces inside the home, leading to allergies and respiratory infections.

 However, experts have countered that regular HVAC maintenance is a significant factor.
 A clean and efficiently-running AC system will blow cool and fresh air.
 With proper filtration, humidity control and adequate ventilation, the air conditioning will contribute to a healthier indoor air quality, with no negative impact.

 How you manage and maintain air conditioning matters a lot.
 Ask an expert if you feel keeping your AC system in pristine working order is beyond your capabilities.
 At the start of every season, check the ducts, filters and any other parts that need cleaning, servicing or repairing.

 Contact your local AC technician to schedule routine maintenance appointments to test the system.
 Keep your home as clean and dust-free as possible, particularly during the summer, including making sure the carpet is regularly vacuumed to avoid dust build-ups.

 GREE UK has more than 25 years’ professional experience in the manufacture and supply of high quality air conditioning units for business and residential premises.
-Contact us today on 020 3376 3533 for further information about our products and services.
+Contact us today for further information about our products and services.